AI-Commandos/RAGMeUp/README.md

 - `rag_question_followup` This is a follow-up question the user is asking.
 While the context resulting from the prompt will be populated by RAG from the vector store, if chat history is present, this prompt will be used instead of `rag_question_initial`
 - `rag_fetch_new_instruction` RAG Me Up automatically determines whether or not new documents should be fetched from the vector store or whether the user is asking a follow-up question on the already fetched documents by leveraging the same LLM that is used for chat.
 This environment variable determines the prompt to use to make this decision.
 Be very sure to instruct your LLM to answer with yes or no only and make sure your LLM is capable enough to follow this instruction
 - `rag_fetch_new_question` The question prompt used in conjunction with `rag_fetch_new_instruction` to decide if new documents should be fetched or not
+- `user_rewrite_loop` Set to either True or False to enable the rewriting of the initial query.
+Note that a rewrite will always occur at most once
+- `rewrite_query_instruction` This is the instruction of the prompt that is used to ask the LLM to judge whether a rewrite is necessary or not.
+Make sure you force the LLM to answer with yes or no only
+- `rewrite_query_question` This is the actual query part of the prompt that isued to ask the LLM to judge a rewrite
+- `rewrite_query_prompt` If the rewrite loop is on and the LLM judges a rewrite is required, this is the instruction with question asked to the LLM to rewrite the user query into a phrasing more optimized for RAG.
+Make sure to instruct your model adequately.

 ## Document splitting configuration
 - `splitter` The Langchain document splitter to use.
 For now, only `RecursiveCharacterTextSplitter` is supported